-Students who require intensive teaching will be assigned a case manager at the school that will oversee the coordination of the program, communicate with stakeholders and directly consult with the student.
+Students who require substantial and extensive teaching will be assigned a case manager at the school that will oversee the coordination of the program, communicate with stakeholders and directly consult with the student.

 Disciplinary Consequences

 The disciplinary consequences model used at Woodcrest State College follows the same differentiated approach used in the proactive teaching and support of student behavioural expectations.